 Wash one coin at a time in the plastic container, so they don't rub against each other.
 Shake the container gently back and forth to loosen dirt and grime.

 You can rub the coin with your fingers if the dirt isn't washing off your coins.

 For more persistent gunk stuck on your coins, try dipping them into distilled water.
 It's a non-abrasive way to remove dirt without harming the color of your coins.

 Just place your military coins in a container of distilled water.
 Add each coin one at a time so they don't touch each other.
 Let them sit in the distilled water for 24 hours.

 When you take them out, use a soft toothbrush to remove any leftover gunk.
 Do this slowly and gently.
-Let your coins soak for another day if they're still not clean.

 Cleaning coins with a baking soda solution works best on copper, silver and brass coins.
 When you mix baking soda and water together for cleaning your coins, you want it to be a liquid solution.
 The last thing you want is a baking soda paste that you'll have to clean off later.

 You can make the solution by placing about two tablespoons of baking soda in an aluminum foil-lined bowl.
-Add boiling water to the bowl.
+Add warm water to the bowl.
 Place your coins in a single layer into the bowl.

 Leave the coins soaking until the water cools to room temperature.
 Remove your coins and rinse them in cold water.
 You can let them air dry.